Saturday, 6 August 2022

 Krishnaswamy said empirical analysis of the Indian Supreme Court is a relatively new field with little scholarship.

 It is a highly dispiriting field.
 The fact is, India is a very very poor country which faces massive fiscal constraints.
 It can pass all manners of laws but they merely become a tool of harassment or an excuse for bureaucratic delay and a cause of economic paralysis.
 The same thing could be said of an empirical analysis of the working of the Indian Planning Commission.
 However, whereas that last has been transformed into a relatively harmless Policy Advise Bureau, the administration of the Courts has not been reformed.
 The Supreme Court has tried to get judicial vacancies filled once or twice but recruitment is about 20 percent less than it should be in the lower courts.
 The entire system needs to be streamlined and standardized.
 The problem is that the Courts exist merely to help criminals.
 Otherwise they are useless.
 Nobody wants to pay for them.
 Who cares if there is a pendency of 50 million cases?
-Most of them would be nuisance cases or otherwise mischievous in some way.
+Most of them would be nuisance suits or otherwise mischievous in some way.
 Justice is a service industry.
 If it is shit, it will be disintermediated or left to wither on the vine.
 It is hilarious that the 'intellectuals' and 'activists' put their faith in the rottenest limb of the Indian state.
 It shows how cut off from reality the Academy has become.
 It had given up on politics at precisely the time when Kejriwal showed that ordinary people could form an anti-corruption party and take power.
 During this last decade, we have also had Prashant Kishore, the king-maker of Indian politics, who has got politicians to focus on 'deliverables' and thus improved democratic functioning.
 Meanwhile, the Ivy League trained intellectual and activist has been becoming more and more paranoid.
 They have retreated to a fantasy world featuring Nazis and Fascists.
 Rahul, the best educated member of his dynasty, mouths the beliefs of this coterie.
 He says India is not a Nation.
 Its democracy is dead.
 His party must be anti-national just as it is anti-democratic.
 But this is exactly the position of the intellectuals and the activists.
 India, they feel, has turned its back on them, and so India is evil.
 It should be broken up.
 That means Hinduism has to go.
 Rahul has now converted to the Lingayat sect which his party is trying to have declared non-Hindu.
 There is a certain logic to this.
 But that logic is anti-Indian and anti-democratic.

 He emphasized that the conference was the start of a new focus on this area: one that is “terribly important” especially as the “Indian court is a progressive beacon of hope—a pioneer in the developing world.”